craftingcity/The-Known-World/Spike's Characters/Erin 'Fox' Bathal.md

 I sent the entry team of Barthalamule, Arie, and Spencer to clear the first room before the rest of us enter.
 Entry team met contact (4x ghoul-esq) down the right corridor, and used Thunderwave to alert the rest of the party.

-Laelithar and Liviana are marking the perimeter of the clearing/illusion during this time.
+Laelithar and Liviana were marking the perimeter of the clearing/illusion during this time.

 ##### Session Three; 08/29/23
 ###### In the Pyramid